aanandaggarwal/movie-recommender/README.md

 3. **Prepare the Data**:
    If the dataset files are not included in the cloned repository, download the following files ([ratings.csv, movies.csv, tags.csv, links.csv](https://grouplens.org/datasets/movielens/latest/)) from the MovieLens dataset and place them in a data/ folder at the root of the project.

+## Key Dependencies

+This project uses several Python packages that are critical for building and evaluating the recommender system:

+- **Pandas**: Used for data manipulation and analysis, including loading and processing the MovieLens dataset.
+- **NumPy**: Provides support for numerical operations, such as calculating metrics efficiently.
+- **scikit-learn**: Used for splitting the dataset into training/testing sets and providing utilities for model evaluation.
+- **Surprise**: A library specialized for building recommender systems.
+It is used to implement the SVD algorithm, perform cross-validation, and evaluate the model.
+- **Collections (defaultdict)**: Used to efficiently store and manipulate lists of items such as recommendations for users.

+These dependencies are included in the `requirements.txt` file, which ensures that the necessary versions are installed for running the project smoothly.

 ## Running the Model

 To run the movie recommender system:
 1. Ensure that you have activated your virtual environment:
    ```sh